The most popular predictions about how our clothes will look in the future

 Technology creates smarter clothes, but the wearable tech of the future is not just smartwatches.
 It is the new materials that can do the impossible things.
-Nanotechnology will allow us to get the second skin – ‘digital skin’.
-The biometric sensors on the textiles will be able to recognize if we are stressed out and calm us down with a fresh perfume.
+Nanotechnology will allow us to get the second skin – “digital skin”.
+The biometric sensors on the textiles will be able to recognise if we are stressed out and calm us down with fresh perfume.

 Technology is going to make our life easier, so imagine that there will be apps that can tell you if your shoelace is undone or smart clothes that can warn you if you are about to have an asthma attack.

 Remember how we used to go to the physical stores to buy CDs there?
 And today we can easily download music as there are millions of songs available on the Internet.
 The same is going to happen with fashion as clothes are going to become more and more digital.

 Would you like to be able to print your own clothes on a 3D printer?
 Imagine waking up in the morning and printing out a brand new outfit just in a sec!
 In the future, most of us will be having our own 3D printers at home.
 We will be able to print an entire outfit, including accessories and shoes.
 The best thing is that our clothes will be designed for our own body shapes, so they will perfectly fit.